Post doc: Raphael Hamel (Feb 2022 - present)

 PhD: Sebastian Sporn (Oct 2017 - March 2021)

 Seb completed his PhD on the behavioural and neural effects of reward on sequential reaching.
+His worked is published in Journal of Neurophysiology.
 Funded by ERC.
 Seb is now a postdoc at UCL with Nick Ward & Sven Bestmann.

 Post doc: Xiuli Chen (Dec 2015 - Dec 2019)